crschmidt/mygengo-python/README.md

 it very much seems like a GET.
 Bears a striking similarity to MyGengo.postTranslationJobs().

 ### Parameters:
 - _jobs_: Required.
-An Dictionary of Jobs to run up to gengo.
+An Dictionary of Jobs to run up to myGengo.

 ### Example:
 ``` python